 Inventory and metering

-Snow Inventory has a built-in identity logic that it applies to all inventoried computers.
+A built-in identity logic is applied to all inventoried computers.
 The identity is what makes the computer unique and ensures that the computer object in the database stays the same even if the computer is renamed or reinstalled with a new operating system.
 Furthermore, the identity is used to prevent creation of duplicate entries of the same device.

 Virtualization